 Nosgoth was one part third-person shooter, one part hack-and-slash while also having that special something that made the game stand out from the saturated crowd of multiplayer games.
 For those unfamiliar with the game, Nosgoth was a multiplayer game for the Legacy of Kain series.
 It was initially announced in 2013 but entered Open Beta in 2015.

 I only joined the game when it entered Open Beta but many players from the Closed Beta days stuck around until the end of the game.
-Within one year of play I put in around 2000 hours of gameplay time and at least another 500 hours of watching other people play the game in casual livestreams and during the competitive ESL matches.
-This game meant a huge amount to me and the 1 year cancellation is almost here which encouraged me to write this article about how the game died.
+Within one year of play, I put in around 2000 hours of gameplay time and at least another 500 hours of watching other people play the game in casual livestreams and during the competitive ESL matches.
+So I was a pretty experienced player who knew a lot about the game.

 The announcement for the cancellation was made on April 8th 2016 but the servers were shut down on May 31st that year.
 The official forums were later closed on June 14th and were moved to the Archive for the Legacy of Kain series.

 Nosgoth was developed by Psyonix (yes, the developers of Rocket League) and was published by Square Enix.
 It’s difficult to say how much of a role both companies had in the closure of the game but I’m going to do my best to explain everything we know about what happened.

 When Nosgoth was officially cancelled, the reason provided by the community manager was that the audience had not “grown enough to sustain ongoing operations”.
 As an ex-Nosgoth player, this made absolutely no sense for several reasons.